kolasniwash/entsoe-etl-pipeline/README.md

 The current implementation runs the data cleaning and airflows task scheduler in a local environment and connects to AWS redshift to stage and create the warehouse.
 The diagram below describes the local architecture.
 <img src="img/local-schema-architecture.png" align="middle">

 Spark could be used with the project to clean and process the raw data in preparation for staging.
 Airflows is already used as a task manager in the project but like spark could be adapted for use in the cloud.
 To move to the cloud, airflows could be hosted on cloud formation, and spakr deployed within an EMR cluster.
 See below in the section on scaling up the project for more details on how this could be done.
-A diagram of teh DAG used in this project is below.
+A diagram of the DAG used in this project is below.
 <img src="img/final-dag.png" align="middle">

 ## Schema